iamdtang/skaterdav85.github.io/_tutorials/javascript-objects.md

 cat.meow();
 ```

-In the example above inside the meow method, if I want to access the name property on the cat object, I need to say _this.name_.
+Inside the meow method, the name property on the cat object can be accessed by _this.name_.
 The value of _this_ is determined when the function is invoked.
-In the example above when meow is called, _this_ corresponds to the object on which meow is called on, which in this case is the cat object.
+When meow is called via `cat.meow()`, _this_ corresponds to the object on which meow is called on, which in this case is the `cat` object.

 Alternatively, you could write the meow method like this: